Skip to main contentSkip to footer content

 • The Finance Committee is co-chaired by the Vice President and the Treasurer.
 At the time of the vote of this document it contains three (3) additional members of the Board of Directors.

-Whistleblower Policy is a standalone document to be voted on in conjunction with this document.
+Whistleblower Policy is a standalone document to be voted on and approved by the Board of Directors 10/19/2019.

-Conflict of Interest Policy is a standalone document to be voted on in conjunction with this document.
+Conflict of Interest Policy is a standalone document to be voted on and approved by the Board of Directors 10/19/2019.